guinetn/frogit/README.md

 # Frogit
->Sublime Text plugin displaying in a popup the translation of the words selected with multi-cursor.
-It uses a personnal FR/EN mapping file that I maintain.
-This tool helps me to quickly remember EN/FR translations without the hassle to open/search in a translation mapping file.
-When something is not found it is added to the mapping file for manual translation (automatic will be soon next development)
+>Sublime Text plugin displaying in a popup the translation of the words selected with multi-cursors.
+It uses a personnal EN/FR dictionnary file that I maintain.
+I create this tool to helps me to quickly find EN/FR translations without the hassle to open/search in a dictionnary or personnal notes.
+Not found translations are appened to my dictionnary file for later manual translation (automatic is planned as the  future development)

 ![click one word + right-click to translate](img/frogit_demo.png)

 ## Install

-Install it manually.
-Soon...
-Install `Frogit` with [Package Control](https://packagecontrol.io) and restart Sublime.
+Install it manually: copy files into the package folder.

 ## Getting started